201Harsh/CobraAI/Readme.md

 ## 🚀 Final Thought

-**CodeAstra isn’t just a project — it’s your ultimate coding companion.
+**CobraAI isn’t just a project — it’s your ultimate coding companion.
 Powering your learning journey with intelligent suggestions, adaptive guidance, and real-time execution.**

 # Made with ❤️ by Harsh